Inbaal: Criticisms

 In 2009, The Guardian newspaper in the UK asked Inbaal to predict the ultimate fate of five Premiership football teams at the end of the season.
 It transpired that she made one correct and four incorrect predictions, but claimed that she had been asked by the newspaper not to make the "obvious choices".

+Personal life

+Inbaal married Sean in 2007.
+They have four children.